 You use a content management system (CMS) if your small business has a website or blog.
 A CMS is a software or web-based platform used to create, edit, archive, and publish content on the web.
 This includes website pages, blog posts, press releases, videos, whitepapers, and infographics.

 Think your business’s website will magically get traffic on its own?
 Think again.
 Many search engine optimization (SEO) strategies and techniques can influence the number of visitors your website receives.

-SEO is the cornerstone of your digital strategy; it encompasses keyword research, copywriting, website design, blogging, internal and external linking, and social media to maximize traffic to your site, and improve page rank within the top search engines.
-You can’t afford to cut corners with your SEO efforts.
-Hire an SEO specialist, preferably one with Google Analytics certification and SEO case studies.
+SEO is the cornerstone of your digital strategy; it encompasses keyword research, copywriting, website design, blogging, internal and external linking, and social media to maximize traffic to your site and improve page rank within the top search engines.
+You cannot afford to cut corners with your SEO efforts.
+Hire an SEO specialist, preferably one with extensive analytics experience.

 This individual will evaluate your marketing goals and develop an SEM campaign based on your budget, paid search trends, and cost-per-click (CPC).
-Once your SEM campaign launches, your SEM specialist will need to monitor it on a daily/weekly basis and provide you with the results, and any recommended changes.
+Once your SEM campaign launches, your SEM specialist will need to monitor it daily and weekly and provide you with the results and recommended changes.

 You are in business to make money, plain and simple.
-Every business decision you make is designed to help you generate revenues and produce profits.
+Every business decision is designed to help you generate revenues and profit.
 You can evaluate the performance of your business investments by calculating their return on investment (ROI).
 The ROI formula is simple.
 Just divide your net profit by the cost of investment.